fata-cmd/gbdc/README.md

 ## Dependencies

-* GDBC uses `libarchive` to read instances from a large variety of compressed formats.
+* GBDC uses `libarchive` to read instances from a large variety of compressed formats.
 Debian-based systems (incl.
 Ubuntu or Mint) provide this library in the package `libarchive-dev`.

 * The program `cnftools` uses [`argparse.h` by Pranav Srinivas Kumar](https://github.com/p-ranav/argparse) to parse Command-Line Arguments.
 This is under MIT licence and resides in the `lib` folder.
 It requires C++17 (and gcc 8+) to build.

 * The tool `gbdhash` uses the [MD5 Hash implementation of Michael Lloyd](https://github.com/CommanderBubble/MD5).
 This is under MIT licence and resides in the `lib` folder.

 * Gate feature extraction uses a SAT Solver via the [IPASIR Interface](https://github.com/biotomas/ipasir).
-For this application, GDBC uses the SAT Solver [CaDiCaL (by Armin Biere)](http://fmv.jku.at/cadical/) which underlies the MIT License.
+For this application, GBDC uses the SAT Solver [CaDiCaL (by Armin Biere)](http://fmv.jku.at/cadical/) which underlies the MIT License.

 ## Publications